 He was a young and energetic leader and was an intelligent & generous commander and strategist and was able to seize Lydia, Babylon, and other countries swiftly and announce himself as king of Anshan and Ilam.
 His prism of human rights was inscribed on a cylindrical tablet in Babylon in the year 538 BC.
 He showed this charter to all the tribes and proved to them his respect for all nations and religions.

 The Behistun Inscription one of Iran's UNESCO World Heritage Sites, meaning "the place of god" is a multilingual inscription and large

 rock relief, established by Darius the Great ( 522–486 BC).
 It is the description of Darius's victory over his enemies

-The Great Darius, the third Achaemenid King and the most famous king of Achaemenian dynasty extended their borders from India at East to the Adriatic Sea at West and from Caucasus mountains, Caspian Sea and Transoxiana at the north, to Egypt, Ethiopia, and Sea of Oman.
+The Great Darius, the third Achaemenid King and the most famous king of the Achaemenian dynasty extended their borders from India in the East to the Adriatic Sea in the West and from the Caucasus mountains, Caspian Sea, and Transoxiana in the north, to Egypt, Ethiopia, and Sea of Oman.

 Darius was the great architect of the Achaemenid Empire.
 He was a real architect of the Empire who established the "Imperial Guard or Perpetual Guard" with 10 thousand immortal soldiers who were ready to fight and die for the king.

 Persepolis was the ceremonial capital of the Achaemenid Empire (550-330 BC) 60 km northeast of Shiraz-Fars province.
 This is the best example

 of Achaemenid architecture.
 UNESCO declared the ruins of Persepolis as a World Heritage Site in 1979.